Am I crazy?

 YES!
 He gets it!

 The tremendous help from D had to end when he returned to work yesterday.
 Luckily, I had the nanny to help around the house while I met with my boss to give him my notice.
 That was until she called me mid-meeting to tell me she was hurling all over my house.
 Oh, and apparently, diarrheaing (surely, not a word) explosively as well.
-Tasty.
-Luckily, it was a menstrual situation – um yes, ladies, she vomits and blows ass EVERY month when her period starts.
-Not fun, but at least not some scary rotavirus that would have thrown me over the edge.
+OMG.
+Luckily, it was a menstrual situation – um yes, ladies, she vomits and experiences not fun GI issues every month when her period starts.
+Certainly not fun, but at least not some scary rotavirus that would have thrown me over the edge.

 This led to the dilemma.
 How am I going to take care of this child without getting him sick?
 I know you all are out there yelling at the screen to get over myself and just DEAL with the germs.
 I hear you, but HEY, I’m a new mom!
 Cut me some slack!